Headshots of Raghu Sangwan, Youakim Badr, and Satish Srinivasan

 No defense mechanism is entirely foolproof, however, and the arms race between attackers and defenders continues.
 AI attacks and defense mechanisms are active areas of research, and new techniques are being developed to address emerging challenges.

 Raghu Sangwan is the associate chief academic officer, director of engineering programs, and professor of software engineering at Penn State Great Valley.
-He is also the director of the campus' Big Data Lab, which advances the state of research by collaborating with academic and industry partners around the globe, and by training the next generation of data scientists and engineers.
+He is also the director of the campus' Insights Lab, which advances the state of research by collaborating with academic and industry partners around the globe, and by training the next generation of data scientists and engineers.

 Read "Cybersecurity for AI Systems: A Survey" in the Journal of Cybersecurity and Privacy